hdavid/VCVRack-Holon.ist/README.md

   - requires Bonjour SDK from Apple to be installed: https://developer.apple.com/bonjour/
   - Check that the Bonjour Service is running.
   - Run the script `Holonic_Source_windows.bat`.
 This script can be found in the plugin folder `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\` The script publishes Holonic Source on the network to allow autodiscovery from Holon.ist app.
-  - do not close the DOS window until your are done with your VCV Session.
+  - The DOS window needs to remain open for the duration of the VCV session.
 - Linux
-  - Make sure Avahi is running (it is usually the case).
+  - Ensure Avahi is running.
   - Run the script. `Holonic_Source_linux.sh`.
 This publishes Holonic Source on the network to allow autodiscovery.
-  - Do not close the shell window until you are done with your VCV Session.
+  - The shell window needs to remain open for the duration of the VCV session.

 Tips
 - Ensure that firewalls, such as Little Snitch, are not blocking communication.
 For instance, on MacOS, with Little Snitch firewall, incoming communication must be specifically enabled for Rack.